-CHICAGO (WLS) -- The family of murdered Chicago Police Officer Thomas Wortham IV is facing another painful trial.
+CHICAGO (WLS) -- The family of murdered Chicago Police Officer Thomas Wortham IV was in court for a second day, during another painful trial.

 Marcus Floyd, one of three men convicted in Wortham's killing, is now undergoing a fitness trial.
 He claims that amnesia made him unfit when he stood trial back in 2015 for Wortham's shooting death.